umersharif905/allaboard365/docs/DAILY_UPDATER.md

 -- View recent executions
 SELECT TOP 10 *
 FROM oe.ScheduledJobExecutions
-WHERE JobName IN ('DailyPremiumUpdater', 'MonthlyPaymentScheduler') ORDER BY StartTime DESC;
+WHERE JobName IN ('DimePremiumCalculator', 'DimeRecurringPaymentScheduler') ORDER BY StartTime DESC;

 -- View queued emails